malnick/jenkins-puppet-webhook/README.md

 ## Want to get crazy?
 Have jenkins watch your repo for merge-to-master, and run this build whenever that happens.
 Boom.
-1. The node runs puppet, assuming it's using a similar s3 resource which matches the version, it will get the new S3 resource